Powerlearnproject/se-day1-assignment-HellenDianaNjeri/README.md

 shifting to Agile methodologies the Agile Manifesto introduced a flexible, iterative approach that prioritized customer collaboration, adaptability, and continuous delivery over strict planning and documentation.
 Agile methodologies like Scrum and Kanban have since dominated modern software development, enabling faster and more efficient project execution.

-**List and briefly explain the phases of the Software Development Life Cycle.
+**List and briefly explain the phases of the Software Development Life Cycle.**
-**

-Planning - In this stage a project plan is established,its scope,goals,timeline,resouces and extimated costs are defined.
 Requirements gathering- Gathering maximum information from the client requirements.
-Design - Involves scrutinizing whether the prepared software meets all the requirements of the end user and stakeholders review and make suggestions coding and implementation - Transalting the design into computer-readable language.
+Design - Involves scrutinizing whether the prepared software meets all the requirements of the end user and stakeholders review and make suggestions
+Implementation - Translating the design into computer-readable language.
 Testing - Testing the functionality of the entire system in the environment deployement - releasing it for customers for use maintainance - Taking care of the developed product